nebrius/reduxology/README.md

 State has been remixed in Reduxology so that it looks a lot like actions, for similar reasons.
 A _slice_ of state, i.e. the part of state created by a single reducer, now has an accompanying _slice type_.
 This slice type is directly analogous to an action type, and is used to differentiate one slice of data from another.
 This is the largest change from typical Redux.

-In Redux, the location of this slice in the store is implicit in the structure of the store for data consumers, and implicit in the `combineReducers` calls for reducers.
-In Reduxology, the slice type is used to explicitly define the slice location.
-As we'll see below, consuming state in a container now looks a lot like using a `Map` object, except that there is no setter.
+In vanilla Redux, the location of this slice in the store is implicit in the structure of the store for data consumers, and implicit in the `combineReducers` calls for reducers.
+In Reduxology, the slice type is used to explicitly define the slice location in both data consumers (containers) and data creators (reducers).

 ### Reducers

-To create a reducer, we use the `createReducer()` function.
+To create a reducer, we use the [createReducer()](#createreducerslice-initialdata--reducer) function.
 We pass in two arguments: the slice type, and the data to initialize this reducer with.
 This function returns an object that we can register _action handlers_ with.
 An action handler is very similar to an event handler.
 An action handler listens for a specific action type, and calls the function when the action type is dispatched.

 There is are two core differences between an action handler and an event listener.
-Each action type can only have _one_ action handler associated with it per reducer, and `handle()` will throw an exception if you try to register more than one handler.
+Each action type can only have _one_ action handler associated with it per reducer, and [handle()](#reducerhandleactiontype-handler--reducer) will throw an exception if you try to register more than one handler.

 This happens because of the second core difference between an action handler and an event listener: action handlers produce new state that is passed back to the runtime, whereas event listeners don't return anything.
 This returned value is the new state created from the old state and the action.
 Allowing more than one action handler would make the multiple values produced by the multiple handlers ambiguous.